Japan's scrambles against Chinese planes hit record high

 Relations have been plagued by China’s memories of Japan’s occupation of parts of China before and during World War Two and conflicting claims over a group of tiny East China Sea islets.

-“As for China, we understand they are keeping up vigorous activities,” Akira Asai, public affairs director of the Defense Ministry’s Joint Staff, told a briefing.
+“As for China, we understand they are keeping up vigorous activities,” Akira Asai, public affairs director of the Defence Ministry’s Joint Staff, told a briefing.

 Over the past year, Chinese fighter jets and other planes appear to have expanded their range of activities, Asai said.